 Once students have completed their degree, they will have acquired a deeper knowledge of economic theory and the skills necessary to interpret and forecast economic data.
 These skills may qualify them for careers as financial analysts, market analysts, and economists.
 Below are descriptions of these careers accompanied by their salaries.
 However, it must be noted that salaries are only estimates and cannot be guaranteed; this is because salaries are affected by a wide variety of circumstantial factors.

 Financial analysts provide investment and financial guidance at the individual and business level.
 They conduct research in, study, and interpret investment data to provide their clients with sound financial advice.
-The U.S. Bureau of Labor Statistics (BLS) reported that financial advisors earned median salaries of $75,650 in May 2010, and that the job outlook for such a career was excellent.
+The U.S. Bureau of Labor Statistics (BLS) reported that financial advisors earned median salaries of $75,650, and that the job outlook for such a career was excellent.
 The BLS projects that employment of financial analysts will increase by 23% between 2010 and 2020.